jonkenobi/forex-tool/README.md

 # Forex-tool
 ## A simple script run from the command line that can:
-   1. Display equivalent value of money in another currency, using instant exchange rates
+   1. Instantly convert currencies according to the current exchange rate(e.g. 200000 yen => 1800 USD)
    2. Instantly open several websites (e.g. your favorite financial news sites)
    3. Instantly display currency exchange rates **...all by typing one line!**

   For example, just type in your terminal:
   *forex 200000 JPY USD*
-  and it will return 200000 JPY is xxxx USD, according to the immediate currency rates!
+  and it will return 200000 JPY is 1800 USD, according to the immediate currency rates!

   or, type:
   *forex summary*